 Giacometti made few noteworthy sculptures before 1925 when he turned to Cubism and was influenced by the works of Jacques Lipchitz and Henri Laurens.
-He was also influenced by African art which resulted in his first important sculptures: Man and Woman and Spoon Woman.
+He was also influenced by African art which resulted in his first important sculptures, Man and Woman and Spoon Woman.
 “These totemic sculptures consist of radically simplified forms; their rigid frontality and use of male and female nudes as sexual types or symbols were to have long-lasting implications for Giacometti’s later work.”

 Giacometti’s first period of significant creativity began in 1927 and over the next seven years, he created sculptures in a wide variety of styles.
-During this year, he exhibited his sculpture for the first time at the Salon des Tuileries in Paris and in Switzerland at the Galerie Aktuaryus in Zurich.
-In 1928, Giacometti met André Masson and from 1930 – 1935, he was a participant in the Surrealist circle.
+During this year, he exhibited his sculptures for the first time at the Salon des Tuileries in Paris and in Switzerland at the Galerie Aktuaryus in Zurich.
+In 1928, Giacometti met André Masson and from 1930 to 1935, he was a participant in the Surrealist circle.
 His first solo show took place in 1932 at the Galerie Pierre Colle, Paris and in 1934, he had a solo show at the Julien Levy Gallery in New York.

 “Giacometti emerged as the Surrealists’ most innovative sculptor, extending the parameters of sculpture both conceptually and stylistically.
 In addition to modelling in plaster, he made constructed sculptures with varied and fragile materials, for example suspending elements such as plaster or glass in delicate structures of extremely thin wood and string.
 In nearly all his Surrealist sculptures, empty space plays an active role, both compositionally and psychologically.”